BBC News School Report

 We did this project a few years ago (2013), but we have kept it on our website as we are really proud of it.
 The students involved are now in our Sixth Form, but the work remains positive, fresh and interesting.

 Welcome to Lord Grey’s BBC News School Report – the BBC’s exciting project which gives 11-16 year olds the chance to make the news for real!

 The BBC runs School Report so that young people from across the UK have the chance to make their own news to real deadlines and broadcast it to real audiences.

 Using lesson plans and materials from the BBC News School Report website, and with support from BBC staff and partners, teachers help students develop their journalistic skills to become School Reporters.

-In March, schools take part in an annual News Day, which is on Thursday 21 March 2013.
+Usually in March, schools take part in an annual News Day.
+It is a very exciting event.

-Here are a few comments from some of our students about their new experiences.
+Here are a few comments from some of our students about their experience: